(214) 390-7947 (Overseas Callers)

 What vaccinations do I need to have prior to the start of my Tanzania volunteer project?

-You must take precautionary measures such as vaccinations before coming to Tanzania to protect your health and the people you are volunteering with.
+You must take precautionary measures, such as vaccinations, before coming to Tanzania to protect your health and the people you are volunteering with.
 Recommended vaccines for travel to Tanzania are Hepatitis A, Hepatitis B, Typhoid, Cholera, Malaria, Rabies, Yellow fever, Diphtheria, Tetanus, Measles, Mumps, Rubella, and Polio.
 You should consult with your physician regarding your upcoming trip and which vaccines and health precautions you should take.

-Like many other developing African countries, Tanzania has its own set of health risks and hazards which you should be prepared for.
+Like many other developing African countries, Tanzania has its own set of health risks and hazards, which you should be prepared for.
 You must be cautious while volunteering outdoors and prepared to cope with the temperature and exposure to the sun and insects.
-A good protection against mosquito bites in the daytime is necessary.
+Good protection against mosquito bites in the daytime is necessary.
 Staying hydrated all day long should be your top priority, but you should only drink boiled or chemically filtered water.
 You should avoid drinking tap water and only eat food from hygienic places.

 For further readings: